stefanocereda/ak-mongo-example/README.md

 exit
 ```

 And copy your private key from your pc to the new instance.
-In this way the master node will be able to connect to the two other instances:
+In this way the master node will be able to connect to the two other instances that we will create in a moment:
 ```
 scp -i [your_private_key]  [your_private_key] ubuntu@[master_ip]:.ssh/id_rsa
 ```